Graphic Packaging Holding Company [GPK] stock Upgrade by BMO Capital Markets analyst, price target now $25

-Graphic Packaging Holding Company [NYSE: GPK] closed the trading session at $22.92 on 01/24/23.
-The day’s price range saw the stock hit a low of $22.51, while the highest price level was $23.30.
+Graphic Packaging Holding Company [NYSE: GPK] stock went on an upward path that rose over 3.97% on Tuesday, amounting to a one-week price increase of more than 5.10%.
 The company report on December 28, 2022 that Graphic Packaging Holding Company to Host Fourth Quarter and Full Year Earnings Conference Call on February 7.

 Sponsored